dask/dask/docs/source/shared.rst

 Schedulers introduce overhead.
 This overhead effectively limits the granularity of our parallelism.
-Below we measure overhead of the async scheduler with different apply functions (threaded, sync, multiprocessing), and under different kinds of load (embarassingly parallel, dense communication).
+Below we measure overhead of the async scheduler with different apply functions (threaded, sync, multiprocessing), and under different kinds of load (embarrassingly parallel, dense communication).

 The quickest/simplest test we can do it to use IPython's ``timeit`` magic.